ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

     duck.setDeviceId(String deviceId, const int formLength);
 - String deviceId
--- input the device ID used to identify your registered device on the web -- do not leave null or empty string
+-- input the device ID used to identify your registered device on the web -- do not leave null or an empty string
 - const int formLength
 -- (optional) define the number of captive portal form fields -- Default is **10** to match our default captive portal template